Incobotulinumtoxina (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how incobotulinumtoxinA works.
-Tell your doctor if you are also using an aminoglycoside antibiotic or a muscle relaxer.
+Tell your doctor if you are using an aminoglycoside antibiotic, muscle relaxer, or another botulinum toxin.

 Warnings While Using This Medicine: